-Procedure: Requests to undertake work to a Curo owned tree because of a personal medical condition will be treated on a case-by-case basis and on advice from a qualified medical practitioner.
+Procedure: Requests to undertake work to a Curo-owned tree because of a personal medical condition will be treated on a case-by-case basis and on advice from a qualified medical practitioner.

-Curo response to this tree-related enquiry: site inspection required depending on advice given by the complainant's medical practitioner.
+Curo response to this tree-related enquiry: Site inspection required depending on advice given by the complainant's medical practitioner.

-Customer Advice: If you wish to exercise your Common Law right to remove (abate) the nuisance associated with encroaching trees - 5.
-Common Law Right on Encroaching Trees
+Customer advice: If you wish to exercise your Common Law right to remove (abate) the nuisance associated with encroaching trees - 5.
+Common Law Right on Encroaching Trees.

-20. Crime and Anti-Social Behavior
+21. Crime and anti-social behavior

-Procedure: Where a Curo owned tree is associated with criminal activity and/or anti-social behavior, measures to reduce the problem will be considered on a site-by-site basis.
+Procedure: Where a Curo-owned tree is associated with criminal activity and/or anti-social behavior, measures to reduce the problem will be considered on a site-by-site basis.

-Curo response to this tree-related enquiry: site inspection will be undertaken within 20 day of Curo being notified of the issue if required.
+Curo response to this tree-related enquiry: Site inspection will be undertaken within 30 days of Curo being notified of the issue, if required.

-Customer Advice: Where a tree is associated with criminal activity and/or antisocial behavior, the Police should be contacted in the first instance.
-Where a tree is associated with criminal activity and/or anti-social behavior steps to reduce the problem will typically require the coordination of a number of agencies including the Police.
+Customer advice: Where a tree is associated with criminal activity and/or antisocial behavior, the police should be contacted in the first instance.
+Steps to reduce the problem will typically require the coordination of several agencies including the police.
 Just pruning or felling a tree is not always the answer to the problem.

-21. Bird Droppings
+22. Bird droppings

-Procedure: Curo does not generally prune or fell a Curo owned tree to remove or reduce bird droppings from trees, or remove bird droppings from private land.
+Procedure: Curo does not prune or fell a Curo-owned tree to remove or reduce bird droppings from trees, or remove bird droppings from private land.

-Curo response to this tree-related enquiry: site inspection not required.
+Curo response to this tree-related enquiry: Site inspection not required.

 - Bird droppings may be a nuisance, but the problem is not considered a sufficient reason to prune or remove a tree.
-Warm soapy water will usually be sufficient to remove the bird droppings as long as this is done promptly. - Nesting birds are protected under the Wildlife and Countryside Act 1981 (and other related wildlife law). - If you wish to exercise your Common Law right to remove (abate) the nuisance associated with encroaching trees see 5.
+Warm soapy water will usually be sufficient to remove the bird droppings as long as this is done promptly. - Nesting birds are protected under the Wildlife and Countryside Act 1981 (and other related wildlife law) and so any and all works must not disrupt nesting birds.
+In the UK the nesting season typically runs from March-August but is influenced by annual climatic variations so may vary. - If you wish to exercise your Common Law right to remove (abate) the nuisance associated with encroaching trees see 5.
 Common Law Right on Encroaching Trees.

-22. Blossom
+23.Blossom

-Procedure: Curo does not prune or fell a Curo owned tree to remove or reduce blossom from trees or remove fallen blossom from private land.
+Procedure: Curo does not prune or fell a Curo-owned tree to remove or reduce blossom from trees, or remove fallen blossom from private land.

-Curo response to this tree-related enquiry: site inspection not required.
+Curo response to this tree-related enquiry: Site inspection not required.

-Customer Advice: Tree blossom usually heralds the start of spring.
+Customer advice: Tree blossom usually heralds the start of spring.
 Blossom is a natural occurrence, which cannot be avoided by pruning.
 If you wish to exercise your Common Law right to remove (abate) the nuisance associated with encroaching trees see - 5.
 Common Law Right on Encroaching Trees.